jncraton/connectiongrammar/readme.md

 T1x2 -> 'FillRect(4,1,2)' 'Place(3069b)' '(' 'Move(-1,1,0)' Antistud 'Move(2,1,0)' ')'
 ```

-This produces a nice looking, though quite boring, wall:
+This produces a fine looking, though admittedly boring, wall:

 ![](examples/castle1.png)

-Let's see if we can add some interest by apply a probabilistic context-free grammar using some new rules:
+Let's see if we can add some interest by applying new probabilistic grammar rules:

 ```
 B1x2 -> 'FillRect(4,3,2)' 'SetColor(378)' 'Place(3004)' 'SetColor(71)' BrickConnection1x2 [.1]